01 · Speed Test Results

 Wi-Fi is the #1 culprit.
 Wi-Fi is a wireless, shared signal affected by walls, other devices, neighboring networks, and distance from your router.
 A laptop 30 feet away through two walls might only pull 300–400 Mbps on a 1 Gbps plan.
 That's Wi-Fi behaving normally — not a problem with your fiber service.

 Your device's network card has its own speed limit.
 Older laptops and phones have Wi-Fi adapters that physically cap at 100–300 Mbps.
+Even modern laptops with built-in Ethernet ports usually max out at 1 Gbps.
 Upgrading your plan won't change what the hardware inside your device can receive.

 The speed test server adds variability.
 Speed tests measure round-trip time to a specific server, often hundreds of miles away.
 Traffic congestion on that path — outside Wire 3's network entirely — can pull your number down.